Nisnevich local Good compactifications: Applications

 \begin{proof} Denote by $H_{\infty}$ the hyperplane $V_+(x_0)$ in $\P^N_k$.
 We have $dim (\overline{X_b} \cap H_{\infty}) = n-1$.
 Hence by Theorem \ref{ydense}, $dim ((\overline{X})_b \cap H_{\infty}) = n-1$.
 As $k$ need not be infinite we have hypersurfaces---not necessarily hyperplanes --- $H_1, \cdots H_n$ in $\P^N_k$ such that $ (\overline{X})_b \cap \tilde{H} = \emptyset $, where $\tilde{H} = H_{\infty} \cap H_1 \cap \cdots \cap H_n$.
 Without loss of generality assume that these hypersurfaces have degree $d $.
 Take degree $d$ Veronese embedding and consider the closed embedding $(\overline{X})_b \hookrightarrow \P^{N'}_k$.
 Now the proposition follows from Remark \ref{vers}. \end{proof}

 We state the next theorem whose proof is now exactly the same as Proposition 3.9 of \cite{deshmukh}.
 Theorem \ref{fer} is a crucial step in proving Gabber presentation lemma over a general base.

 \begin{theorem} Let $X=Spec(A)/B$ be a smooth, equi-dimensional, affine, irreducible scheme of relative dimension $n$ and $B$, spectrum of a Henselian local ring.
 Let $Z=Spec(A/f)$, $z$ be a closed point in $Z$ lying over $b\in B$, where $f$ is such that $\dim (Z_b) < \dim (X_b)$.
-Then there is an open subset $\Omega\subset \sE^{d}$ with $\Omega(R)\neq \emptyset$ such that for all $\Psi \in \Omega(R)$, $\Psi_{|Z}:Z\ra \A^{n-1}_S$ is finite. \end{theorem}
+Then there is an open subset $\Omega\subseteq \sE^{d}$ with $\Omega(R)\neq \emptyset$ such that for all $\Psi \in \Omega(R)$, $\Psi_{|Z} \colon Z\ra \A^{n-1}_S$ is finite. \end{theorem}

-\begin{remark} Gabber presentation lemma for essentially smooth Henselian schemes over an arbitrary base has been proved in \cite{druzhinin2019}.
-It turns out that for many applications in $\A^1$-homotopy theory considering only essentially smooth Henselian schemes is sufficient.
+\begin{remark} A weaker version of Gabber presentation lemma for essentially smooth Henselian schemes over a local Henselian base has been proved in \cite{druzhinin2019}.
+It turns out that for many applications in $\A^1$-homotopy theory this version of Gabber presentation lemma is sufficient.
 For example, this can be used to prove Shifted $\A^1$-Connectivity over a general base (\!\! \cite{druzhinin2019}). \end{remark}